hashicorp/terraform-provider-vault/website/docs/r/ldap_auth_backend.html.md

 * `description` - (Optional) Description for the LDAP auth backend mount

 For more details on the usage of each argument consult the [Vault LDAP API documentation](https://www.vaultproject.io/api/auth/ldap/index.html).

+~> **Important** Because Vault does not support reading the configured credentials back from the API, Terraform cannot detect and correct drift on `bindpass`.
+Changing the values, however, _will_ overwrite the previously stored values.

 ## Attribute Reference